-Just reach out: we can help you finally put these issues to bed!
+Just reach out: I can help you finally put these issues to bed!

 4. Ask for a Binding Decision from a Third Party

-One version of the above strategy is to present your case to someone you both trust, then agree to live with their “ruling” on the matter.
-For instance, you might ask for advice from a close friend who has already survived the teenage years.
+You can also present your case to someone you both trust and then agree to live with their ruling on the matter.
+For instance, you might ask advice from a close friend who has already survived the teenage years.
 If she believes that your daughter should have a consistent 9:00 p.m. curfew, you will have to live with that.